taivox/blog/readme-old.md

 ```

-We didn't stop at Docker Hub - we added proxies for Quay.io, GitHub Container Registry, and every other registry our clients use.
-This comprehensive approach protects against rate limits and service disruptions from any registry.
+Our implementation extends beyond Docker Hub to include proxies for other critical container registries such as Quay.io, GitHub Container Registry (ghcr.io).
+This comprehensive approach ensures protection against rate limits and service disruptions.

 ### Helm chart updates